immasei/python-socket-smtp-server/README.md

 Most cryptographic protocols include some form of endpoint authentication specifically to prevent MitM attacks.
 For example, `TLS` can authenticate one or both parties using a mutually trusted certificate authority.
 However, `SMTP-CRAM` is a limited protocol that cannot really prevent MitM attacks.

-In Task 3, you are asked to implement an eavesdropper program that can perform active eavesdropping attack under the `SMTP-CRAM` protocol.
+We implement an eavesdropper program that can perform active eavesdropping attack under the `SMTP-CRAM` protocol.
 In other words, if the attacker program is provided enough information on the victims (a `SMTP-CRAM` client and a `SMTP-CRAM` server), it can then make independent connections with the victims and relays messages between them to make them believe they are talking directly to each other over a private connection, when in fact the entire conversation is controlled by the attacker.
 The attacker is able to intercept all relevant messages passing between the two victims and inject new ones.

 For testing, we enforce the real client to connect to the attacker, and also the real server to accept the attacker as a client in good faith.